jpgsantos/Model_Nair_2016/BioNetGen and STEPS/README.md

 The adaptation steps include:

-1) The STEPS and NFsim solvers require different units for species quantities an kinetic rates.
-An adapted BNGL model provides modifed expressions for all species concentrations and kinetic rates and provides an easy way for units changing by specification of auxilary bngl model parameters: *Na* and *V_comparment_name*.
+1) The STEPS and NFsim solvers require different units for species quantities and kinetic rates.
+An adapted BNGL model provides modifed expressions for all species concentrations and kinetic rates and provides a way for units changing by specification of auxilary bngl model parameters: *Na* and *V_comparment_name*.
 These parameters should be selected to: *Na=6.022e23* and *V_comparment_name* = volume of corresponding compartment in liters for NFsim and to: *Na=1* and *V_comparment_name=1* for STEPS.

 2) Species with fixed concentrations are not supported by NFsim solver.
 The BNGL model adaptation will modify model reactions such that a fixed species concentration became a model parameter.
 This parameter can be used for the clamping of species concentration or for the stimulation pattern application